 Not paying the full amount or delaying settlement checks

-Lack in communication with the policyholder
+Lack of communication with the policyholder

 Rejecting or omitting damages or refusing reinspection of the property

-Why Should I Contact an Insurance Claim Lawyer?
+Why Should I Contact a Hurricane Attorney?

 You have questions regarding your policy coverages